Customizing Migration Portal secrets for secure internal communication Innovation Release

 Note

 Required for deployments with the migration installation scenario enabled.
-This scenario is included by default unless it is manually excluded via the spec.scenarios parameter in values.yaml.
+This scenario is included by default unless it is manually excluded via the scenarios configuration (spec.scenarios in the HybridControlPlane CR or scenarios in values.yaml).

 Create custom secrets required for the Migration Portal: